MAGREMENT/Numeristiq/README.md

 ## How to install

-If you wish to use the solver, simply download the latest release and launch the application !
-Nothing more is needed as long as you are on windows
+To use and modify this project, you'll need dotnet 6.0 on windows